MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/basic-string-class.md

 ### <a name="parameters"></a>Parametreler

+*str*<br/>
-*str* öğeleri olan hedef dizesi içinde öğesiyle değiştirilecek kaynak dizesi.
+Hedef dize dosyalarla değiştirilecek öğeleri olan kaynak dizesi.

 ### <a name="remarks"></a>Açıklamalar